 Data is more reliable because it is logged on the spot.
 Reports are delivered in real-time.
 Customers can feel confident that they are getting the service they signed up for and the accurate information they need.

-They also appreciate the investment their vendor has made in providing superior service.
+Customers also appreciate the investment their vendor has made in providing superior service.

 4. Competitive Position: A leader